ThiagoCF05/webnlg/README.md

 # WebNLG
-The enriched version of the WebNLG dataset, described at [the INLG 2018 paper](https://aclweb.org/anthology/W18-6521).
+The enriched version of the WebNLG dataset, described in the INLG 2018 paper ["Enriching the WebNLG corpus"](https://aclweb.org/anthology/W18-6521).

 ### Description